In this article

 When decay becomes more severe, you may experience:

 In rare circumstances, a tooth abscess may develop.
-This is a pocket of pus caused by bacterial infection.
-This can lead to more severe or even life-threatening conditions such as sepsis.
+It’s a pocket of pus caused by bacterial infection.
+A tooth abscess can lead to more severe or life-threatening conditions like sepsis.

 In this article